ortus-docs/coldbox-docs/configuration/configuration_directives/coldbox.md

 A list or array of absolute or relative paths to a UDF helper file.
 The framework will load all the methods found in this helper in layouts and views only.

+**modulesExternalLocation**
+A list or array of locations of where ColdBox should look for modules to load into your application.
+The path can be a cf mapping or `cfinclude` compatible location.
+Modules are searched and loaded in the order of the declared locations.
+The first location ColdBox will search for modules is the conventions folder `modules`

 ## Exception Handling